This job is sometimes referred to by alternative titles

 - as a patient transport service officer

-- as a medic in the New Zealand Defence Forces.
+- as a medic in the New Zealand Defence Force.

 Completing a defensive driving course may also be useful.

-Paramedics must be physically fit and healthy because lifting patients and equipment is an essential part of their job.
+Paramedics need to be reasonably fit, healthy and strong as lifting patients and equipment is an essential part of the job.

 Find out more about training